kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-machine.md

 1. Set `spec.providerID` to the provider-specific identifier for the provider's machine instance
 1. Set `status.infrastructure.provisioned` to `true`
 1. Set `status.addresses` to the provider-specific set of instance addresses (optional)
-1. Set `spec.failureDomain` to the provider-specific failure domain the instance is running in (optional)
+1. Set `status.failureDomain` to the provider-specific failure domain the instance is running in (optional)
 1. Patch the resource to persist changes

 ### Deleted resource